JeffersonLab/sim-recon/programs/Analysis/hddm/README.txt

    comment out the line where xalan is started under java and remove the comment from the line where xalan-c is invoked.

-8) For information about the design and use of the hddm tools, see the documentation in index.html.
+9) For information about the design and use of the hddm tools, see the documentation in index.html.
+For more information about the xstream binary streams interface, see http://xstream.sourceforge.net .